emtee40/DCSBIOSBridge-wiki/Home.md

 * The cog wheel spins when data is received from ```DCS-BIOS```

 ### List DCS-BIOS commands sent from serial port
-Place the cursor over the command (below the read label) and the last 10 commands will be shown.
+Place the mouse cursor over the command (below the read label) and the last 10 commands will be shown.

 ![2024-03-04_145511](https://github.com/DCS-Skunkworks/DCSBIOSBridge/assets/10453261/8c2779a7-00bb-40a0-880f-3dbcf73e407d)